fdaubine/Align2Custom/README.md

  - Smooth transition between starting and ending orientations.
  - Ask the user to select a _custom transform orientation_ if none is selected when calling a command of the add-on
+ - Align the 3D View to the cursor axes
  - Any further idea